AndrewBoryk/ABMediaView/README.md

 ```

-ABMediaView will display images and videos according to the contentMode set on the view.
+ABMediaView will display images, videos, and GIFs according to the contentMode set on the view.
 However, there is also functionality to have the contentMode be set to aspectFill while the videoGravity is set to aspectFit.

 ```objective-c
 // Setting the contentMode to aspectFit will set the videoGravity to aspectFit as well